scillidan/LIVELY-resource/README.md

 ## to-do

-- [ ] re-add web-wallpaper to this repo
+- [ ] re-add source of web-wallpaper to this repo
 - [ ] re-write .csv
+- [ ] add preview